Day of the Restoration of Latvian Independence

-Day of the Restoration of Latvian Independence (Latvijas Republikas Neatkarības atjaunošanas diena) is a Latvian national holiday and event, being celebrated annually on 4 May.
-It marks, like the other Baltic republics, the restoration of the Latvian Republic declaration by the Supreme Soviet of the Latvian SSR on 4 May 1990.
-This was the official declaration of the Restoration of Independence, and the actual one, that brought also the international recognition, was adopted as a constitutional law "On the Statehood of the Republic of Latvia" by Latvian Supreme Council on 21 August 1991, a day after the Restoration Act of Estonia during August coup.
-Soviet Union recognised Estonia, Latvia, Lithuania as independent states on 6 September 1991.
-Russian SFSR did so already on 24 August 1991.
+Day of the Restoration of Latvian Independence (Latvijas Republikas Neatkarības atjaunošanas diena) is a Latvian national holiday and event celebrated annually on 4 May.
+It marks the Declaration On the Restoration of the Independence of the Republic of Latvia by the Supreme Soviet of the Latvian SSR on 4 May 1990.

+This was the official declaration of the independence from the Soviet Union; the legal declaration, which brought international recognition and the full restoration of independence, was adopted as a constitutional law "On the Statehood of the Republic of Latvia" by the Supreme Council of Latvia on 21 August 1991, a day after the Restoration Act of Estonia during the August coup.
+The Soviet Union recognised the Baltic republics of Estonia, Latvia and Lithuania as independent states on 6 September 1991.
+The Russian SFSR had done so already on 24 August 1991.